|

 Difficulty: Challenging

-The Mount Antero Route begins at the intersection of CR 162 and FR 277, Baldwin Creek Road, 12 miles west of US 285.
+The Mount Antero Route begins at the intersection of CR 162 and FR 277, Baldwin Creek Road, 12 miles west of US Hwy 285.
 Very rough and rocky, the road is extremely narrow in spots with difficult water crossings and dangerous switchbacks.
-The first two miles are the most difficult.This is a rough, rocky shelf road through pine and aspen forest.
-The track is narrow and has steep drop offs.
-At mile 2.7 you will cross Baldwin Creek usually only a foot of water or less.
+The first 2 miles are the most difficult and are essentially a rough, rocky shelf road through pine and aspen forest.
+The track is narrow and has steep drop-offs.
+At mile 2.7 you will cross Baldwin Creek, running at a foot of water or less, typically.
 The next section of the road climbs through talus slopes and then emerges above timberline.
 A series of narrow switchbacks at this point impedes passing.
 An intersection at the 3.8 mile point provides the last opportunity to turn around before the road's end.
 The right hand track is a dead end.
-Walk the last half mile.
+Walk the last half-mile.

-What you will see: St. Elmo, Sites of Hancock and Romley,Summit view of Brittle Silver Basin, network of 4wd trails, hiking trail to eastern portal of Alpine Tunnel
+What you will see: St. Elmo, Hancock, and Romley; summit view of Brittle Silver Basin; network of 4WD trails; hiking trail to eastern portal of Alpine Tunnel

 Difficulty: Moderate

 Take CR 162 past St. Elmo on the Chalk Creek Road.
-It reaches 12,00 feet and is nine miles long.
+It reaches 12,000 ft. and is 9 miles long.
 The surface is poor and is recommended for experienced drivers only.
 The route passes the old townsites of Romley, a mining camp for the nearby Mary Murphy Mine, which was the primary supporting mine for the St. Elmo township.
-Hancock was a construction town for the railroad workers building the Alpine Tunnel in 1880 to 1882.
+Hancock was a construction town for the railroad workers who built the Alpine Tunnel from 1880-1882.
 Romley is located about 2.5 miles from St. Elmo.
-Just past Romley is the turnoff for the Pomeroy Lakes road.
+Just past Romley is the turnoff for the Pomeroy Lakes Road.
 At mile 4.8 you will see a precariously supported building perched to the side of the road.
 This building was the storage place for ore from the Allie Belle Mine.
 Above the structure are several other mine buildings.
 Just beyond is the last remaining building of the Hancock site, the collapsed timbers of the town saloon.
 A parking lot marks the beginning of the hiking trail to the Alpine Tunnel.
 Immediately after the parking lot, you will find an intersection.
 Take the right road to continue on the trail to Hancock Pass.
 Veer left to a 1.4 mile road to Hancock Lakes trailhead.
-Walk one half mile along this trail to the Hancock Lakes.
+Walk one-half mile along this trail to the Hancock Lakes.

 Tincup Pass